 Ms. Love is a certified clinical research professional with over 25 years of experience in a variety of research settings.
 Her primary role is to provide project management support to CHÉOS and Canadian HIV Trials Network-supported investigators, as well as develop research training materials and programs.
 Ms. Love is one of many project managers who work for CHÉOS.
-The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies, and can be contacted for consultation by completing our Service Request Form.
+The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies.
+If you would like to inquire about our services, please submit your request here.

 Clinical Research 101 Series

 Protocol deviations are instances where researchers or support staff conduct some part of a research project in a way that is different from how it was described in the study protocol.
 This could be as minor as an out-of-window follow up visit, and as large or significant as enrolling a participant who did not meet the inclusion/exclusion criteria.
 (Note: if the out-of-window visit is delayed when there are safety concerns, then it may not be minor.)
 Regardless of their perceived severity, importance, or consequence, all protocol deviations must be correctly documented.

 Section 4.5 of the International Council for Harmonization Good Clinical Practice Guidelines (ICH GCP)* specifically states that study investigators must comply with the protocol, and “should not implement any deviation from or changes of, the protocol without agreement by the sponsor and prior review and documented approval from the IRB/IEC of an amendment”.